erlerobot/erle_gitbook_unixintroduction/annex_ii_a_new_erle_terminal/README.md

 #### II.2 A new Erle-terminal

 After doing the process above, you can launch as many shells as you want in a simply way.
-We are going to use ssh command in the computer terminal, which lests you logging into a remote machine and executing commands on that machine.
+We are going to use `ssh` command in the computer-terminal, which lests you logging into a remote machine and executing commands on that machine.
 The syntaxis is easy:

 ```